-Stay-green QTL introgression lines (ILs), each containing one of six putative stay-green QTLs (Stg1, Stg2, Stg3, Stg4, StgA and StgB) from donor B35=BT $\times$ 642, were generated in a sweet-stemmed medium duration grain+stover sorghum variety S35 (29 entries) after 3-4 back-crosses.
-There were five ILs for each of the individual stay-green QTLs, except for Stg3, where only four ILs were generated.
-The S35 background trial included S35 and E36-1 as checks.
+Stay-green QTL introgression lines, each containing one of six stay-green QTLs (Stg1, Stg2, Stg3, Stg4, StgA and StgB) from donor B35 = BTx642, were generated in a sweetstemmed medium-duration grain+stover sorghum variety S35 (29 entries) after 3-4 backcrosses.
+There were five introgression lines (IL) for each of the individual stay-green QTLs, except for Stg3 where only four IL were generated.
+The S35-background trial included S35 and E36-1 as checks.

-Similarly, stay-green ILs, each containing one of four putative stay-green QTLs (Stg1, Stg3, Stg4 and StgB) from donor B35, were generated in R16 genetic background (16 entries) after 3-4 back-crosses with background selection (Kassahun et al. 2010).
-There were four ILs for each of these stay-green QTLs in this genetic background.
-The R16 background trial used R16 and several checks: Phule Maulee, CRS1, CRS4 and NTJ-2, which are released sorghum varieties adapted to planting conditions after the end of the rainy season.
-It also included E36-1 and RSG 04005, the latter being an early generation back-cross line (two back-crosses) from which the ILs for Stg3, Stg4 and StgB were subsequently derived (Kassahun et al. 2010).
-Flanking marker information is provided in Tables S1 and S2, available as an Accessory Publication to this paper.
+Similarly, stay-green introgression lines, each containing one of four stay-green QTLs (Stg1, Stg3, Stg4 and StgB) from donor B35, were generated in R16 genetic background (16 entries) after 3-4 backcrosses with background selection (Kassahun et al., 2010).
+There were four introgression lines (IL) for each of these stay-green QTLs in this genetic background.
+The R16-background trial used R16 and several checks: Phule Maulee, CRS1, CRS4, and NTJ-2, which are released postrainy sorghum varieties.
+It also included E 36-1 and RSG 04005, the latter being an early generation backcross line (two backcrosses) from which the IL for Stg3, Stg4 and StgB were subsequently derived (Kassahun et al., 2010).
+Flanking marker information is provided in supplementary Table 1 and 2.